- Preparing Your Workspace

 A good photo size will depend on the resolution (in dpi, dots per inch; or dpm, dots per millimeter) you will find acceptable, as well as the final size of the photo as it will appear in your drawing.
 Resolution can best be summed up with the following rules of thumb:

 - 150 dpi (6 dpm): Acceptable minimum level that is equal to the quality at which a newspaper would print a photo.

 - 300 dpi (12 dpm): Very good resolution.

 You should have already created a general layout of your anticipated locations and sizes of the photos.
 Measure an average image size for your photos – for example, 4 to 6 inches in final size (100 to 150 mm).
 Divide the photo's resolution by your anticipated size.

 You might consider yourself lucky to find a photo with 150 dpi (6 dpm) resolution, and you might even settle for less for the right photo.

 Filtering Images by Size

 If you want, you can filter your photo search by photo size.
-You can select from the following options:
+Click Filter to display the Size menu.
+You can the select from the following options in this menu:

 - All (all sizes)